Foodie travellers write about the best cooking classes & tours

 Moroccan Food tour by James of TravelCollecting

-My favorite food tour (and I have taken many) was in Marrakech, Morocco.
+My favourite food tour (and I have taken many) was in Marrakech, Morocco.
 The first stop on the Marrakech food tour was a meat restaurant where we tried tanjia – melt-in-mouth lamb slow-cooked in an earthenware pot in a traditional pit oven.
 For those adventurous enough, you could even try a sheep’s eyeball (surprisingly delicious, albeit somewhat gelatinous).

 Next up, after a brief stop to see the communal bread baking ovens, was babbouche, a Moroccan snail soup.
 Inspired by French escargot, but with a local twist, the snails and soup were earthy and spicy and surprisingly good.